PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Sparse View Experiments

 It became evident that our unified plane embedding, achieved through a simple combination of intra-frame and inter-frame plane query learning, already encompassed adequate information to address the task of sparse views planar reconstruction.

-\paraspace \ptitle{Consistent Planar Attributes across Frames.} After the initial single view training and following comprehensive sparse view training, rows 2,3 of Table \ref{tab:planerectr++_scannetv2_mp3d_seg} and Table \ref{tab:planerectr++_scannetv2_mp3d_recall} exhibits comparable performance in monocular plane detection on two datasets.
+\paraspace \ptitle{Consistent Planar Attributes across Frames.} After the initial single view training and following comprehensive sparse view training, rows 2,3 of Table \ref{tab:planerectr++_scannetv2_mp3d_seg} and Table \ref{tab:planerectr++_scannetv2_mp3d_recall} exhibit comparable performance in monocular plane detection on two datasets.
 In the rows 3,4 of Table \ref{tab:corr_compare}, the former relies solely on similar appearance features from a single view and achieves poor matching results, whereas the latter computes a reasonable and precise plane correspondence.
-In Figure \ref{fig:tsne}, despite of only being trained on input sparse views, our unified query embeddings exhibit promising consistency across more frames without the need for ground truth correspondence supervision.
+In Figure \ref{fig:tsne}, despite only being trained on input sparse views, our unified query embeddings exhibit promising consistency across more frames without the need for ground truth correspondence supervision. \jiajia{Figure \ref{fig:multiview_rec} exhibits our qualitative results that conspicuously outperform the leading NOPE-SAC on multiple views ($\geq 3$ views).}